Get to Know ELAC

 My name is Christina, and I am passionate about linguistics, particularly grammar/syntax and how our minds process language.
 I enjoy studying non-standard dialects of English, and I worked on dialect and bilingualism research in Miami, Florida where I did my graduate studies.
 I have been teaching English and ELAC classes here at City College since 2013.
 In my free time, I enjoy being activeâ€”running, hiking, biking, gardening, and generally doing anything that involves being outside.
 In spring 2021, I am teaching ELAC 7.

 Welcome new and returning students!
 In the past, I was a French teacher, but after I spent time helping elderly refugees with English, I went back to school to learn how to teach English as a Second Language.
 I love meeting people from different countries and cultures, so I look forward to working together with you.
 I wear many "hats," at our school (I teach different subjects), so if you have questions about English, ESL, or learning technology, please feel free to reach out with any questions.
-In spring 2021, I am teaching ELAC 23.
+In spring 2021, I am on sabbatical.

 I teach English Language Acquisition (ELAC), English, and teacher education.
 I am especially fond of teaching ELAC because I am a second-language speaker myself.
 Prior to teaching, I spent a decade as a writer and editor.
 I am obsessed with reading; if you can't find me, I'm probably hiding out under a pile of books.
 I live in Pacific Beach, California in an eclectic little library masquerading as a house.